Nazgrin/playground-1rhpj3hd/statement.md

 # "Magic Methods" of Python Objects

-The __str__ method of the Fruit class has been overridden for a formatted string representation.
+The '__str__' method of the Fruit class has been overridden for a formatted string representation.

 ```python runnable
 class Fruit: